Shop

 $13.95/bareroot

-BuyBlooming, creamy white panicles in summer, atop five leaflets, shield-shaped, jagged incisions at the ends forming a palmate shape.
+BuyBlooming, creamy white panicles in summer, atop five leaflets, shield-shaped, jagged incisions at the ends forming a palmate, open hand shape and a tint of bronze coloring.

 Size: 3-5’ x 3-4’ and slowly spreading by rhizomes.